The geometry of tilting composition series via Richardson varieties: Introduction

+Using modular Koszul duality we may categorify the equality of Theorem \ref{thm:main thm} for the special case of Schubert varieties in Section \ref{Ssec: Isomorphisms}.
+We also provide an explicit sheaf theoretic description of the geometric extension, providing a geometric interpretation of the numerical equality in Theorem \ref{thm:geometric ranks}.

+\begin{thm} The geometric extension on the Richardson variety is the tensor product where $\mathscr{E}_x$ and $\mathscr{E}^z$ denote the dense indecomposable parity sheaves on the Schubert and opposite Schubert varieties respectively. \end{thm}

-The proof of Theorem \ref{thm:main thm}, as well as the structure of this paper has three parts.
-We begin in Section \ref{Sec: JH mult} by exploiting various equivalences associated to highest weight categories to determine an explicit formula for $[T_x: L_z \langle i \rangle]$ as a sum of $\ell$-Kazhdan-Lusztig polynomials.
-The terms in this sum are naturally indexed by strata in the Richardson variety $\check{X}^z_x$, and the $\ell$-Kazhdan-Lusztig polynomials occurring are exactly those predicted by the local model of the Richardson singularities given in Knutson-Woo-Yong \cite{KWY13}.
+We prove Theorem \ref{thm:main thm} by computing this multiplicity in two ways.
+In Section \ref{Sec: JH mult} we exploit various equivalences associated to highest weight categories to determine an explicit formula for $[T_x: L_z \langle i \rangle]$ as a sum of $\ell$-Kazhdan--Lusztig polynomials.
+The terms in this sum are naturally indexed by strata in the Richardson variety $\check{X}^z_x$, and the $\ell$-Kazhdan--Lusztig polynomials occurring are exactly those predicted by the local model of the Richardson singularities given by Knutson, Woo, and Yong \cite{KWY13}.
 This suggests interpreting both sides as the (polynomial) trace of Frobenius on a mixed $\ell$-adic sheaf on $\check{X}^z_x$ which has the correct stalks locally.
-We give this argument in Section \ref{Subsec: geometric argument}, assuming the existence of the sheaves $\check{\mathscr{E}}^z_x$.
-We conclude by constructing the sheaves needed in Section \ref{subsection:geometric extensions on rich}.
-These sheaves are a motivic variant of the geometric extensions introduced in \cite{HW23,McN18}. \\
+We prove Theorem \ref{thm:main thm} via this strategy in Section \ref{Subsec: geometric argument}, assuming the existence of the sheaves $\check{\mathscr{E}}^z_x$.
+In Section \ref{subsection:geometric extensions on rich} we construct the required sheaves, which are a motivic variant of the geometric extensions introduced in \cite{HW23,McN18}, and prove their alternate description as a tensor product in Section \ref{Ssec: Tensor product}.

 \emph{Acknowledgments:} The first author was partially supported by ARC grant DP220102861.
-He thanks the University of Sydney, the University of New South Wales, and the Max Planck Institute of Mathematics in Bonn for their hospitality.
+He thanks the University of New South Wales, and the Max Planck Institute of Mathematics in Bonn for their hospitality.
 The second author was supported by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151).
+The authors thank Sam Jeralds for bringing \cite{KLS14} to our attention.